 - Ratings and reviews: Look for themes with a good track record and history of positive ratings.

-Why design is so important when learning how to start a blog
+Why design is so important when starting a blog

 Even if you don’t really care about design yourself, your readers will shift their behavior dramatically based on the features of your blog layout.
 In fact, during a 2012 study from Google and the University of Basel, researchers found that users judge a website’s aesthetic beauty and perceived functionality in 1/20th — 1/50th of a second.
 Plus, thanks to a little psychological bias called the Halo Effect, people will extend that judgement to all aspects of your blog.